sramakrishnaa/Busibud-Assignment/README.md

 4. Locate the `index.html` file and open it with your web browser.
 5. The web page will be displayed, and you can interact with its different elements and features.

+## Contributions

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please feel free to fork the repository, make your desired changes, and submit a pull request.

 ## Additional Resources

 If you encounter any issues or have any questions, feel free to refer to the following resources: